jasonhaak/is-uni-muenster-flashcards/README.md

 2. Download the relevant `.apkg` file(s) from this repository
 3. Import the deck into Anki via *File → Import* or drag and drop

-## Important Notice on Maintenance
-While contributions are welcome, this repository is not actively maintained.
-If you spot errors or have improvements, please feel free to submit corrections via pull requests.
-I will review and merge fixes, but do not guarantee active development or ongoing support.

 ## Contact & Support
 For questions, suggestions, or corrections: Open an [issue](https://github.com/jasonhaak/is-uni-muenster-flashcards/issues) or submit a Pull Request.

-## Bachelor in Wirtschaftsinformatik
-A separate Anki deck collection for the **Bachelor in Wirtschaftsinformatik** at the University of Münster is also available: [WI-Flashcards](https://github.com/jasonhaak/wi-uni-muenster-flashcards)

 ## Donations
 If you find these flashcards helpful and want to buy me a coffee, you can donate me via PayPal: